mbialoru/arch-install/docs/august_2021_install_guide.md

 # General scheme
  0. Grab a copy of latest iso, burn it and boot from it
  1. Load keymap (if needed)
- 2. Refresh servers with `pacman -Syy`
+ 2. Refresh servers with `pacman -Syyy`
  3. Partition disks
  4. Format partitions
  5. Mount partitions